 Our public co-applicant

 Our public co-applicant joined us as a panel member in the first BTRU in ODT.
 She then played a crucial role in the current unit by becoming our public co-applicant.
-She was involved in the writing of the grant application, particularly in developing the plain English summary.
+She was involved in writing the grant application, particularly in developing the plain English summary.
 This is what she has to say about her experience of being involved.

 I originally heard about the panel from one of the existing members.
 Transplant surgeons undertook a massive operation on a family member with cancer.
 Joining the panel was a way of giving back and saying thank you for their amazing work.